 Make the time and space for a screen-free evening where you can talk to your kids without any interruption.

 Your kids are bound to make some mistakes even online.
-For example, they could have accidentally given personal information online, clicked on a wrong site, or post things on social media without realizing the consequences of it.
+For example, they could have accidentally given personal information online, clicked on the wrong site, or post things on social media without realizing the consequences of it.

 Teach your kids accountability for the mistakes they make.